AnaSilvaSwitch/devops-23-24-JPE-1231821/CA1/README.md

 1. Create issues in the remote repository to be further resolved during the Assignment

-   - after creating the issues, you can associate them with specific project branches (to be created)
+   - after creating the issues, associate them with specific project branches

    - in the merging processes, the remote repository will look for indications in the commit messages of the merged branches that these commits have fixes issues #X.